SAP/ui5-tooling/docs/pages/ESSupport.md

 - [apiIndexGenerator.js](https://github.com/SAP/ui5-builder/blob/main/lib/processors/jsdoc/apiIndexGenerator.js)
   Compiles API index resources from all `api.json` resources available in the given test resources directory.
   The resulting index resources (e.g. `api-index.json`,  `api-index-deprecated.json`,
-  `api-index-experimental.json` and `api-index-since.json`) are mainly to be used in a UI5 SDK.
+  `api-index-experimental.json` and `api-index-since.json`) are only to be used in a UI5 SDK.

 #### JSDoc: UI5 SDK

-a UI5 SDK can be build locally.
+An UI5 SDK can be build locally.
 To get more insights about the local UI5 SDK build setup, have a look at the [Developer Guide](https://github.com/SAP/openui5/blob/master/docs/developing.md#building-the-openui5-sdk-demo-kit).

 Currently, the resources needed for a UI5 SDK build are stored in [openui5](https://github.com/SAP/openui5/tree/master/lib/jsdoc) and in [ui5-builder](https://github.com/SAP/ui5-builder/blob/main/lib/processors/jsdoc).
-This is needed because these files are not part of the `sap.ui.core` library artefact, so building JSDoc for any library has no access to the needed resources.
+This double maintenance is needed because these files are not part of the `sap.ui.core` library artefact, so building JSDoc for any library has no access to the needed resources.
 Therefore it is necessary to have these resources also available in the *ui5-builder*.
-This might chance in future.
+This might change in future.

 Following artefacts are part of a UI5 SDK build: